LDA & QDA#

 Classes share the same covariance matrix

-As a visual intuition, this means the class distributions look like ellipses with the same shape and orientation (but centered at different locations if there is a difference between the classes).
+As a visual intuition in a 2D case (2 predictors), this means the class distributions look like ellipses with the same shape and orientation (but centred at different locations if there is a difference between the classes).
 In detail, LDA requires 4 steps to make a decision:

 Step 1: Model the distribution of the predictors \(X\) separately for each response class \(Y\)